dimhoff/ti99_4a_tape_decode/doc/ti99_4a_tape_format.md

 The following image shows the wave form of a tape that is overall bad.
 Especially the positive peaks of the first track are sometimes smaller than the overshoot after the negative peaks.
-Luckily in this case however the second track of the stereo recording is better.
+Luckily in this case however the second track of the stereo recording is better and can be decoded by using the '--channel' option.

 ![Bad Tape Waveform](bad_tape.png)